unoplatform/uno/doc/articles/features/pointers-keyboard-and-other-user-inputs.md

 1. There is no standard type for **WebLink** (nor **ApplicationLink**) on this platform.
    They are copied to the external app as raw **Text**, and converted back as **WebLink** or **ApplicationLink** from raw text from the external app when [`Uri.IsWellFormedUriString(text, UriKind.Absolute)`](https://learn.microsoft.com/dotnet/api/system.uri.iswellformeduristring) returns true.
-2. The image content seems to not being readable by common apps, only another Uno app is able to read it properly.
+2. The image content seems to not be readable by common apps, only another Uno app can read it properly.

 ### Drag and Drop Data Format Considerations